-In this project our collaborator Professor Petter Strømme (Department of Pediatrics, OUS/UiO) has so far included more than 100 patients from 70 families negative for known lysosomal, mitochondrial, peroxisomal, and amino- and organic acid, and other relevant metabolic and degenerative diseases with no history of infectious diseases or perinatal hypoxia.
+In this project, our collaborator Prof. Petter Strømme (Division of Pediatrics and Adolescent Medicine, OUS/UiO) has included >100 patients from >70 families negative for known lysosomal, mitochondrial, peroxisomal, and amino- and organic acidurias, and other relevant metabolic and degenerative diseases without history of infectious diseases or perinatal hypoxia.

-We have performed Whole Exome Sequencing (WES) in family trios (one child and parents) or inverted trios (two children and one parent) followed by filtering of the WES data (population frequency, estimated severity of variants, inheritance pattern).
-Hypotheses about the molecular consequences of the genetic variants detected are explored in vitro in patient cells and in vivo using animal models (C. elegans, zebrafish, mice).
+We have performed Whole Exome Sequencing (WES) in family trios followed by filtering of the WES data (population frequency, estimated severity of variants, inheritance pattern).
+We explore hypotheses about the molecular consequences of the genetic variants detected in vitro in patient cells and in vivo using animal models (such as zebrafish and mice).

-In WES-negative families we have continued Whole Genome Sequencing (WGS) and RNA-sequencing (RNAseq) in order to detect disease causing variants outside the exome and to detect structural variants.
-WES, WGS and RNAseq are performed at the Norwegian High-Throughput Sequencing Centre, NSC.
+In WES-negative families, we have continued Whole Genome Sequencing (WGS) and RNA-sequencing (RNAseq) in order to detect disease-causing variants outside the exome and to detect structural variants.
+WES, WGS and RNAseq are performed at the Norwegian High-Throughput Sequencing Centre (NSC), and WGS data analysis is done in collaboration with Prof C. Gilissen (Nijmegen, NL).

 Examples from this work: